IRMaGe-3T/irmage-tools-resources/docs/users/QC_guide.md

 **Figure**: *Example of a carpetplot of a subject with movements*

 You can also look at the standard deviation map ("Standard deviation of signal through time").
-If a subject move a lot between the acquistion of the different volume, the standard deviation will be higher (yellow) around the brain.
+If a subject move a lot between the acquisition of the different volume, the standard deviation will be higher (yellow) around the brain.

 ![fMRI movements sdt](images/qc_fmri_movements_2.png "fMRI movements std")